Chris Paul hints at retirement from NBA with video before Clippers-Hornets game in his home state

 The 40-year-old Paul signed a one-year deal to return to the Clippers prior to the season.

 "I don't want to talk about no one retiring," Clippers coach Tyronn Lue said before the game.
 "It's a tough time especially when you put so much work in your life to play this game.
-When it's over and coming to an end, for me it was dark days because it's something you have done your whole life."
+When it's over and coming to an end, for me it was dark days because it's something you have done your whole life.
+Unbelievable career, and somebody as a point guard who has impacted the game in a positive way.,"

 Lue added that he is "happy he is able to come back home to end his career."